ztcnrh/Mission-to-Mars/README.md

-# web-scraping-challenge
+# Mission-to-Mars

-A web application that displays information related to the Mission to Mars scraped from various websites, using BeautifulSoup MongoDB, and Splinter.
+A web application that scrapes various websites for data related to Mars and displays the information in a single page using BeautifulSoup, Splinter, MongoDB, Flask framework, HTML, CSS, and Bootstrap.